zhangbsn-gt/developer.gov.sg/collections/_technologies/data-and-apis/apex.md

 Other key features of APEX include its self-service model, provision of professional services, ability to support multi-tenanted Environments and modern RESTful and SOAP APIs.

+### Why Should APEX be Adopted?

+APEX serves over 100 million API calls in a month and supports around 2,400 API functions published by government agencies.
+Currently, 31 agencies have been onboarded alongside 44 projects.
+The key benefits of APEX are as shown below.

+- **Real-time management of data APIs and data consumption:** Government agencies can garner an overview of the popularity and usage of their shared datasets.
+This allows agencies to constantly improve their datasets according to popularity and demand.
+Less popular data sets can also be deprioritised to allow for more time and resources to be allocated to impactful datasets that will be more beneficial for inter-agency sharing and use.
+- **Safe and secure transfer of data between public-facing front-end (Internet) and back-end (Intranet) platforms:** APEX allows public information such as idea submissions, documents and other hosted materials to be securely exchanged between public-facing Internet portals and an administrative Intranet portal within a platform.
+- **Saves manpower hours:** When a government agency requires data from multiple agencies, APEX can facilitate the data sharing process more conveniently and quickly without the need to submit a request to and await approval from the data source agency.
+This is because APEX’s self-service model allows the requesting agency to pull data sets from various agencies directly due to pre-configured access controls set by the data source agency.
+- **Data Governance:** APEX provides a central point to manage, monitor and harden security for APIs.
+- **Data Sharing:** An easy and reusable data exchange channel using data transformation.
+The automated workflow reduces the effort required for both the provider and the consumer, thus encouraging the creation of innovative digital services that will be published through an API catalogue.
+- **Rapid Development for Service Delivery:** Rapid development is possible without affecting the backend.
+Using the API catalogue, agencies can discover and reuse existing APIs that can be integrated into their existing technology stack.
+This reduces an agency’s development, integration and troubleshooting timespan, thereby speeding up service delivery.
+- **Co-creation:** Applications and backend can be developed together.

+### How do You Use APEX?

+To begin using APEX, user have to identify their usage model as shown below.

+1. API Provider: The back-end resource provider that exposes or serves the respective function(s).
+2. API Consumer : The agencies that consumes the APIs.

 ## Get Started